• Skip to primary navigation

 • Banff Visitor Information Kiosk at the Banff Railway Station

-The accommodations in Banff are plentiful and most are centrally located and close to the main downtown area.
+The accommodations in Banff are plentiful (as are the cozy cabins in Banff!), and most are centrally located and close to the main downtown area.
 While the locations of the accommodations are quite similar, the main difference is the price points.

 • Canalta Lodge (Mid-Range) – As the Fairmont can run many hundreds of dollars a night, a more budget-friendly option is the Canalta Lodge.
 Recently renovated, we really enjoyed our stay amid its eclectic design.
-With a hot tub, free breakfast, and underground parking, this property has been recognized as the best value in Banff.
+This property has been recognized as the best value in Banff, with a hot tub, complimentary breakfast, and underground parking.

-• Banff International Hostel (Budget) – If your budget is better spent exploring all that Banff has to offer and don’t want to splurge on any form on accommodations, then look no further than the Banff International Hostel.
-It’s located on the beautiful property of the Banff Centre, has a fully equipped kitchen for all to use, free breakfast, and is highly rated.
+• Banff International Hostel (Budget) – If your budget is better spent exploring all that Banff has to offer and you don’t want to splurge on any form of accommodations, then look no further than the Banff International Hostel.
+It’s located on the beautiful property of the Banff Centre, has a fully equipped kitchen for all to use, complimentary breakfast, and is highly rated.

-• Home away from home.
-There is a selection of Banff Airbnb options in and around the town to choose from.
-If you can’t find anything in Banff, we recommended looking for a Canmore Airbnb which is just next door to Banff.
+• Airbnb, VRBO and Rentals.
+There is a selection of Banff Airbnb options in and around the town.
+If you can’t find anything in Banff, we recommend looking for a Canmore Airbnb, which is just next door to Banff.

 Fairmont Banff Springs Hotel